bioinformatics-policlinicogemelli/ALOA/README.md

 ⚠️ Depending on the operating system it may be necessary to use *python* command instead of *python3*

 ## ⚠️ Recommendation
  In the next section all the commands will be explained and an example will be reported for each one.
-Keep in mind that in case of using the docker version before the command is **<u>mandatory</u>** to launch this docker liek this:
+ Be aware that if you are using the docker version it is **<u>mandatory</u>** to run this command everytime you are using a new input folder:
 ```
 docker run -it -v <absolute_path_to_input_folder>:/input -v <absolute_path_to_output_folder>:/output -v ./config.json:/config.json aloa
 ```
 ## Options

 These are the options that can be set by user: